 - Moisturize your wounds daily.
 Thus, your skin will be in a soft and flexible form.

 - You should avoid scar remover lotions.
-The content of these products are not suitable for the renewal process.
-On the contrary, it can negatively affect your wound.
+The content of these products is not suitable for the renewal process.
+On the contrary, it can affect your wound negatively.